saheli-m/ChatBox/README.md

 <h3>Frontend:</h3>
 EJS: Templating engine for generating dynamic HTML content.

-This project demonstrates skills in building web applications with Node.js and Express.js.
+Notes: This project demonstrates skills in building web applications with Node.js and Express.js.
 The project structure is well-organized, separating concerns between models, views, and static assets.